El Al Airlines in deal to buy low-cost rival Israir

-JERUSALEM Flag carrier El Al Israel Airlines (ELAL.TA) said on Monday its Sun d'Or unit agreed to buy smaller low-cost rival Israir from IDB Tourism.
+JERUSALEM (Reuters) - Flag carrier El Al Israel Airlines (ELAL.TA) said on Monday its Sun d'Or unit agreed to buy smaller low-cost rival Israir from IDB Tourism.

 Sun d'Or, which flies to 17 destinations in France, Italy, Switzerland, Greece and elsewhere in Europe, will pay up to $24 million for Israir.
 IDB Tourism will also receive a 25 percent stake in Sun d'Or.